List of Marvel Comics characters: R: Rl'nnd

 Rl'nnd is a character appearing in American comic books published by Marvel Comics.
-The character, created by Brian Michael Bendis and Jim Cheung, first appeared in New Avengers: Illuminati vol. 2 #5 (November 2007).
+The character, created by Brian Michael Bendis and Jim Cheung, first appeared in New Avengers: Illuminati (vol. 2) #5 (November 2007).

 Rl'nnd is a Skrull and the son of Rm'twr.
-Rl'nnd utilized the powers of the X-Men, specifically Colossus, Cyclops, Nightcrawler, and Wolverine, during the Skrulls' invasion of Earth while desiring vengeance for his father who was killed by Carol Danvers.
-Rl'nnd used A.I.M. to go after some of the Kree, and impersonated a Cape-Killer in order to infiltrate S.H.I.E.L.D. which resulted in a confrontation on the Helicarrier with Ms. Marvel and Machine Man who both defeated him.
+Rl'nnd utilized the powers of the X-Men, specifically Colossus, Cyclops, Nightcrawler, and Wolverine, during the Skrulls' invasion of Earth.